Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Results and Discussion

-The key findings of Experiment I may be summarized as: \begin{itemize} \item Resampling-CAD offers reliable marginal FDR control and yields more powerful anomaly classifiers, especially within low-data regimes. \item The performance of CAD greatly depends on the effectiveness of the learned scoring function to separate between inliers and outliers to produce powerful $p$-values. \item Calibration set sizes have a decreasing marginal benefit, as the advantages of resampling- over split-conformal methods become smaller within \textit{high-data regimes}. \item Impacts of \textit{partial exchangeability} (only within certain subsets) and its implications for different method parameterizations are nuanced and need further investigation. \end{itemize}
+The key findings of our evaluation may be summarized as: \begin{itemize} \item Resampling$^+$-based methods in CAD offer reliable empirical control of the marginal FDR via the Benjamini--Hochberg procedure and tend to yield more powerful anomaly detectors, particularly for fewer training data. \item Calibration set sizes have a decreasing marginal benefit, as the advantages of resampling- over split-conformal methods become smaller within \textit{high}-data regimes. \item When approximate error control suffices, the non-retaining variants offer a viable alternative for production deployments under algorithmic stability assumptions. \end{itemize}

-Experiment II (see Table \ref{fig:bootstrap_result}) tried to quantify the influence of the calibration set size as obtained by $\text{JaB}_{\text{AD}}$ and $\text{J+aB}_{\text{AD}}$, applied with \textit{Principal Component Analysis} (PCA).\\ Overall the results confirm the general findings of \mbox{Experiment I} while yielding a noteworthy exception for the \textit{Pima} dataset.
-As PCA clearly shows poor performance on the data, the marginal FDR is only maintained until a calibration set size of $n_{\text{calib}}=500$.
-From this, we can conclude that the \textit{powerless} $p$-values, produced by the subpar PCA model, get so low that they remain significant after the multiple testing correction --- inflating the FDR beyond the marginal case.
-This demonstrates the \textit{adverse effects} of scoring functions that fail to effectively separate between inliers and outliers, resulting in $p$-values that do not accurately reflect an instance's degree of outlyingness.
+\paragraph*{Remarks} All results should be interpreted within the general multiple-testing setting, with the Benjamini--Hochberg procedure used here as a representative method for error control.
+In downstream applications, the effectiveness of CAD also depends strongly on the test-batch size, the chosen nominal level $\alpha$, and the anomaly rate.
+Larger batches, smaller values of $\alpha$, and lower anomaly rates require smaller $p$-values for discoveries to be made.
+Accordingly, the benefit of resampling-based methods in low-data regimes is relative: it becomes particularly relevant when more conservative multiple-testing settings make lower attainable $p$-values increasingly important.